-However, LogicMonitor’s monitoring capabilities go well beyond the virtual and can also handle server and chassis monitoring as well.
+However, LogicMonitor’s monitoring capabilities go well beyond the virtual environments and can also handle server and chassis monitoring as well.
 The tool automatically discovers the hardware that is being used to run your Hyper-V infrastructure.
-After the hardware has been found, the hardware is monitored by looking at power supply, temperature, and fan speed.
+After the hardware has been found, the hardware health is monitored by looking at power supply, temperature, and fan speed.
 Keeping track of physical hardware ensures that your virtual infrastructure is adequately supported.

 There is also a trigger-based alerts system to keep track of bad performance when it occurs.
 These triggers are set by Microsoft engineering to ensure that you have the best monitoring setup for monitoring Hyper-V environments.
-For example, you will receive an alert if memory usage reaches a point that could cause performance problems.
+For example, you will receive an alert if virtual memory usage reaches a point that could cause performance problems.

 There are three pricing options available for LogicMonitor: the Start, Pro and Enterprise versions.
 Each starts at 50, 100, and 200devices respectively.
 However, you’ll need to contact the company directly to receive a quote.
 There is also a 14-day free trial version you can download here.

 Veeam One is a performance monitoring platform for Windows that offers a reliable Hyper-V monitoring experience.
 Veeam One monitors your network in real-time to track the performance of Microsoft Hyper-V and VMware vSphere infrastructure.
-This tool monitors the status, performance, and availability of virtual infrastructure to find if there are any performance issues.
+This tool monitors the status, performance, and availability of virtual infrastructure to find if there are any virtual machine performance issues.

 The Veeam One platform comes with over 200 preset alarms to keep you updated on changes in your virtual infrastructure.
-There is an intelligent diagnostics feature which works alongside alerts to identify the root-cause of performance issues.
+There is an intelligent diagnostics feature that works alongside alerts to identify the root-cause of performance issues.
 The user can even implement automated Remediation Actions which configure automatic responses once certain alerts have been raised.
 The intelligent diagnostics of Veeam One make it ideal for larger enterprises looking to automate Hyper-V monitoring processes.

 Customizable reports help to build up the depth of your Hyper-V monitoring so that you develop more sophisticated insights.
 Veeam One allows you to create reports based on CPU, memory, network, and disk metrics data.
 However, you can choose your own configurations so that you see all the information you’ll need within the report.